gx9702/UA-TypeRepository/Core/Part3/DataTypes/UInteger/readme.md

 <!-- datatype -->
 ## UInteger
+Describes a value that can have any unsigned integer DataType.
 <!-- end of description -->
 The fields of the UInteger DataType are defined in the following table: